Prepare your environment

 Chapter 1.
 Prerequisites checklist for deploying ROSA using STS

-• The internet to obtain installation media.
+• Internet connectivity to obtain installation artifacts

 Important